ECE159: Fundamentals of Electric Circuits

 Week in the Life of an ECE159 Student

 There are typically three hours of ECE159 lectures a week.
 Be sure to pay attention during these lectures: this is where you learn about the circuit laws you will use to solve problems on assignments.
-In lectures, your prof will conceptually explain circuit topics to you, as well as go through many examples of circuit analysis.
-Be sure to take note of these examples, as they serve as models for midterm and exam questions.
-New this year, you may be expected to watch an introductory Pre-Class Essentials video before attending lectures.
+In lectures, your prof will conceptually explain circuit topics, as well as go through many examples of circuit analysis.
+Note these examples, as they serve as models for midterm and exam questions.
+Similarly to MAT185, you must watch a 20-minute video and complete an online quiz before attending each lecture.
+Make sure to do these, as they are crucial to developing intuition, and lectures will be much more fast-paced and in-depth.
+They are also worth marks!

 How to Succeed